If you’ve got your heart set on a pod coffee machine, you’re probably debating between Nespresso Vs Dolce Gusto.

 You can choose Dolce Gusto drink based on the coffee origin, type of drink, or manufacturer.

-Most Nespresso models don’t have a built-in milk frother for steaming milk.
-Only a few OriginalLine have a milk frothing device while none of the VertuoLine devices do.
+Most Nespresso models don’t have a built-in milk frother for steaming milk. you might find something on the really old OriginalLine, while none of the VertuoLine devices do.

-However, Nespresso came up with the Aeroccino brand, which is Nespresso’s device for preparing frothed milk.
+The Aeroccino brand is Nespresso’s device for preparing frothed milk.
 You pour fresh milk into the Aeroccino, press a button, and the device automatically froths milk for your lattes and cappuccinos.
-I use the Aeroccino most days and like it.
-It produces nicely textured milk and is really a one-button device.
+I really like the Aeroccino and it;s replaced steaming on my espresso machine.
+The Aeroccino produces nicely textured milk and is really a one-button device.
 My only complaint is the milk comes out quite hot.

 I admit I was skeptical when I first heard about it, but the powdered milk capsule works well.
 I used them with my Genio S Dolce Gusto machine, and the drink always had a nice layer of foam on top to which I could add different syrups.